SimpleG20/SimpleG20/README.md

   In progress, when finished I'll show a sample in <a href="https://simpleg20.itch.io">Itch.io</a>

 * ### TCC
-  In progress, released till 2026.
+  In progress, release in 2026.

 ## Skills